 Overall impact: The potential negative impacts relate to those 68 people currently accessing the New Millennium Day Centre.
-However, for the wider group of people attending day services (who do not access New Millennium Day Centre) the impact will be less and, in some instances, positive, as the plans do not involve existing service users changing their service unless at a future review they choose to access a different offer.
+However, for the wider group of people attending day services (who do not access New Millennium Day Centre) the impact will be less and in some instances positive, as the plans do not involve existing service users changing their service unless at a future review they choose to access a different offer.
 The positive impacts relate to a greater choice and flexibility for people who use services.
 To enhance these, the intention is to ensure there is a good source of information, advice and guidance for people seeking a new service offer.
 This should be accessible to all service users including those who want to use their Direct Payments and also to staff who will be guiding and supporting service users to find an appropriate service or activity in the community.

 The mitigation for negative impacts will be that individual reviews will be undertaken with people and the workers will ensure that the Council continues to fulfil its statutory obligations to provide access to an appropriate service.
-People will continue to get their needs met and workers will consider the location of alternative services and the means to access those services when helping people plan.
+People will continue to get their needs met and workers will consider the location of alternative services when helping people plan.

-CHW02 (25/26): Review of housing related support contracts and focus on Care Act duties and young person's accommodation-based services.
+CHW02 (25/26): Review of housing related support contracts and focus on Care Act duties

+The council is currently funding six-housing related support (HRS) contracts: Homelessness and ex-offenders, Generic Floating Support, Handyperson Service, Mental health accommodation-based Services, Domestic violence refuges and single women with complex needs, and young person's accommodation-based services.
 The proposal is to review these contracts to see where there are areas that could be streamlined, contracts reduced and / or funded from other sources to enable the department to focus spend on Care Act responsibilities.